acupoftee/JS-Practice/codewars/arrays/MoveZeroes/explanation.md

     ```

 2. We'll count how many zeroes we took out.
-This count determine how many zeroes we need to add during our next step.
+This count determines how many zeroes we need to add during our next step.
 Our inital array `arr` has 3 zeroes.
-We can get this by subtracting the length of our filtered array `noZeroes` with 6 elements from `arr` with 9 elements like so:
+We can get this by subtracting the length of our new array `noZeroes` with 6 elements from `arr` with 9 elements like so:

    ```js
    // 9 elements - 6 elements = 3 zeroes to add
     const zeroCount = arr.length - noZeroes.length
    ```

-3. For each zero, we want to add it to the end of the array.
+3. For each zero, we want to add it to the end of our final array.
 We'll do this using a for loop, and we'll append these elements using `Array.push()`.
 Going back to our example, since we have 3 zeores, our loop will append a zero 3 times.
 When that's done, we'll return this array:

     ```js
     [1, false, "hi hello", 4, 7, true, 0, 0, 0]
     ```

-Another approach to this solution is using `Array.fill()` to create an array of zeroes and use `Array.concat(arr)` to add the zero array to the filtered array.
-That way, we don't need to use a for loop

 **Solution 2**: Using  `concat()` and `fill()`
 ```js